beechnut/houseme/README.md

 TODO
 ----
-+ Add Bootstrap.
-+ Add static, user, signup pages.
++ Add static pgs, working signup.
-+ Push
++ Push for Andrew
 + Add resque and resque-scheduler to run hourly cron job web crawls for all active users.
 + Migrate database from SQL => KVS

++ Signup form should also create one associated housing preference
++ Require account confirmation via email